It took me four years to paint like Raphael, but a lifetime to paint like a child.

 “It took me four years to paint like Raphael, but a lifetime to paint like a child.”

-Chances are you partake in some art and look to some individual or group whom you deem has achieved mastery.
+Chances are you partake in some sort of art and look to someone or a group whom you deem has achieved mastery.

 Picasso claims it took him four years.